lucasfth/osc-exam/README.md

 * 5a - 48 89 d7
 * etc.

-The one I identfieid was 58 and 48 89 c7, located at `402683` and `20268f`.
+The one I identified was 58 and 48 89 c7, located at `402683` and `20268f`.
-These where chosen as the instructions behind them where irrelevant.
+These were chosen as the instructions behind them were irrelevant.
-So now I have my padding, then the pop into rax, and last rax into rdi (as this is where instructions will be exectuted).
+So now I have my padding, then the pop into rax, and the last rax into rdi (as this is where instructions will be executed).
 Then lastly I could add the address to `touch2` to ensure that I would jump to it.\
-My payload therefore ended up looking as following:
+My payload therefore ended up looking as follows:

 ```txt
 00 00 00 00 00 00 00 00